boldflight/BibleConverter/test_EPUB/output/Deuteronomy.md

 [23] then he will drive out all these nations ahead of you, and you will dispossess nations greater and stronger than you.
 [24] Every place you set your foot will be yours; your border will extend from the desert to Lebanon and from the River (that is, the Euphrates) as far as the Mediterranean Sea.
 [25] Nobody will be able to resist you; the Lord your God will spread the fear and terror of you over the whole land on which you walk, just as he promised you.

+### Anticipation of a Blessing and Cursing Ceremony

 [26] Take note—I am setting before you today a blessing and a curse:
 [27] the blessing if you take to heart the commandments of the Lord your God that I am giving you today, [28] and the curse if you pay no attention to his commandments and turn from the way I am setting before you today to pursue other gods you have not known.